 “Yes, I think I did change as a person.
 It is a big deal just to drop everything and say: “Ok, I am going to another country for 6 months.
 See you later.”
 I am a lot less afraid now to take risks, to try new things.
 I think I am more ambitious now, I know what I want.
 Before I used to just follow a pattern.”

-Your favorite experience?
+Your favourite experience?

 “I was in Oslo for the 17th of May 2014, Norway’s 200th anniversary.
 That was something I have never ever seen.
 We saw the parade down at the king’s castle.
 I felt like: I don’t have to explain my love of Norway to anybody, because everybody here agrees with me,” she laughs.